OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:10

-As it is written:
+For it is written:

-> “There is no one who is righteous, not even one;
+> “There is no one righteous, not even one;

 ## Romans 3:11